junxit/us-congress-bills-114/metadata.md

 - Sen. Klobuchar, Amy [D-MN] (K000367)
 - Sen. Kirk, Mark Steven [R-IL] (K000360)

+## Committees (2)

+- House — Energy and Commerce Committee
+- House — Ways and Means Committee

 ## Actions

 - 2015-04-16 — Introduced in Senate
 - 2015-04-16 — Introduced in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 (Sponsor introductory remarks on measure:CR S2284-2285)
 - 2015-04-20 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 59.
+- 2015-04-22 — Message on Senate action sent to the House.
+- 2015-04-22 — Passed Senate without amendment by Voice Vote. (consideration: CR S2319; text as passed Senate: CR S2319)
+- 2015-04-22 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S2319; text as passed Senate: CR S2319)
+- 2015-04-22 — Received in the House.
+- 2015-04-22 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-04-22 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-04-22 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.